Last updated on October 4th, 2017

 Who Was First?

-One of the most common arguments among Backstreet Boys fans and NSYNC fans was debating which group came first.
+Among many other things, fans of the Backstreet Boys and NSYNC would always argue about which group came first.
 Fans on each side would claim that their group was the original, and the other one was nothing more than a copy.
+So, let’s do some research to find out which one was actually around longer:

 Winner – Team BSB